venturemark/whiteboard/tdr/001-consistent-codebase.md

 - We will establish a rule that allows us to migrate our existing react app to use typescript exclusively, without allowing to write any bare javascript ourselves anymore.
-The rule is, that no pull request can be merged anymore if it contains the additional of plain javascript.
+The rule is, that no pull request can be merged anymore if it contains the addition of plain javascript.
 That means, if javascript has to be written, refactoring has to be done in typescript with as little impact as possible.
-We understand that this process might take some time.
+- We understand that our approach to the way forward might take some time.
 We will iterate here as usual.